ica10888/chart-svn/svn/READEME.md

 ### use step

-1. when you login in the administrator platform，the administrator account's username and password is admin/admin .  when you has already logined in ,  you can edit your password .
+1. When you login in the administrator platform，the administrator account's username and password is admin/admin .  when you have already logined in ,  you can edit your password .

 2. Modify users and repositories .